VenturaNotes/Knowledge/Glossary/(Home Page) The Concise Oxford Dictionary of Mathematics 6th Edition by Oxford Reference.md

 	1979. primitive(nth root of unity)
 	1980. primitive
 	1981. primitive element
+		1. See SIMPLE EXTENSION.
 	1982. primitive root
+		1. See DISCRETE LOGARITHM.
 	1983. principal axes(in mechanics)
 	1984. principal axes(of a quadric)
 	1985. [[principal ideal]]